There are several distinctions between both the product manager and product owner, despite the fact that they seem quite

 Let’s begin with the discovery phase.
 The Product Manager’s role is about understanding and defining what customers need to create products that meet their demands.
 The PM is responsible for conducting detailed market research, which involves:

-- analyzing the competitive landscape to check what products are available on the market, what customers value about them – this can be done by reading product reviews, testimonials, etc. PM’s must know what the strengths and weaknesses of the competitors are to develop products that give more value to the customers.
+- analyzing the competitive landscape to check what products are available on the market, and what customers value about them – this can be done by reading product reviews, testimonials, etc. PMs must know what the strengths and weaknesses of the competitors are to develop products that give more value to the customers.

 - looking into trend reports, market statistics, industry content, and any available sales data.

 - Getting information from current customers to figure out their pain points can be done through interviews or surveys.

 - Gaining insights from potential prospects

 This information will enable the Software Product Manager to create an ideal customer profile that will dictate what the product will look like and how it will be positioned.
 The PM sets the vision for the product and is responsible for communicating it to the leadership to get them onboard.

 In the planning phase, the Software Product Manager should translate the data from the discovery phase into a list of product requirements.
 At this stage, the PM comes up with a product roadmap to provide a plan for a team with timelines and actions that must be completed.
 They present the findings to the leadership to get their final acceptance.

 They also produce product-related documentation such as Product Requirement Documents and Functional Specifications Documents.

-The development/execution phase – this is where PM’s will spend most of their time.
+The development/execution phase – is where PMs will spend most of their time.
 They will closely cooperate with the development and design teams, creating mockups, specifying developers’ requirements, and tracking work progress.